Showing the single result

 Both of which may be the cause of genital herpes.

 However it is important to note that herpes simplex virus-2 (HSV-2) is most commonly the cause of genital herpes whilst herpes simplex virus-1 (HSV-1) is usually more responsible for the cause of ‘cold sores’.

 Anyone who has sexual intercourse can contract genital herpes.
-The risk of contacting genital herpes is increased in those who have unprotected sexual intercourse and those who change sexual partners more frequently.
+The risk of contracting genital herpes is increased in those who have unprotected sexual intercourse and those who change sexual partners more frequently.

 Genital herpes is highly infectious when having vaginal, anal or oral sex with an individual with blisters or cold sores and it is still possible to transmit the virus when they have no symptoms of infection.

-The first episode is normally referred to as a ‘primary’ episode and is usually quite severe and may present with a general feeling of being unwell with fever and swollen lympth nodes, with blisters and inflammation present at the site of infection that may scab and heal over a few weeks, with a potential burning sensation when passing urine.
+The first episode is normally referred to as a ‘primary’ episode and is usually quite a severe herpes outbreaks and may present with a general feeling of being unwell with fever and swollen lympth nodes, with blisters and inflammation present at the site of infection that may scab the affected area and heal over a few weeks, with a potential burning sensation when passing urine.

 In most people, the symptoms are usually mild or non-present to the point that they may not even know that they have it.
 Symptoms may be noticed within a few days or weeks after initial contact but some individuals might not have an initial outbreak of symptoms until a few months or years after becoming infected.

 It is important to note that after a primary episode, the herpes simplex virus (HSV) will remain dormant in your body and may reactivate to cause recurrences of the virus in the future.

 Before a recurrence presents itself, some people will get an itching, tingling or painful sensation in the area before blisters or sores develop.
 The symptoms are usually less severe than your first episode and the virus may sometimes reactivate without any symptoms at all.